Acid Reflux vs. GERD: Are They the Same Condition?

-Acid reflux disease is a well-known health problem, often referred to as an acidity problem.
+Acid reflux disease is a common digestive problem and is also called an acidity problem.
 In this condition, acid secreted from the stomach moves into the esophagus, causing heartburn.
-If this occurs more than twice a week, it is diagnosed as acid reflux disease, medically known as gastroesophageal reflux disease (GERD).
+If this occurs more than twice a week, it is diagnosed as acid reflux disease, which is medically known as gastroesophageal reflux disease (GERD).

 Causes: